 The truth is depression is a legitimate medical issue resulting from an imbalance of chemicals in the brain and/or problems with brain structure and function.
-Environmental and biological factors can also play roles in the condition.
+Also, environmental and biological factors can play roles in the condition.

-Depression symptoms vary from person to person, but tend to include:
+Depression symptoms vary from person to person, For example, some symptoms include:

 - Body aches

 - Loss of appetite or binge eating

 - Feelings of intense sadness, self-doubt, and hopelessness